 Vice President Kyle informed the Board that the succession plan is now available for the membership to view on the AACRAO website.

 The committee also designed a new evaluation tool that will assign percentages to the Executive Director’s annual pre-approved goals.
-The committee will ensure the succession plan and the evaluation form are kept current.
+The committee will ensure that the succession plan and the evaluation form are kept current.

 Program and Services Review

-Past President Myers reported that the committee is working with the AMPC on how to engage the professional activity committee members outside of annual meeting program session submissions.
+Past President Myers reported that the committee is working with the AMPC on how to engage the professional activity committee members outside of Annual Meeting program session submissions.

 The committee is continuing its data collection from each of AACRAO’s programmatic offerings so it can make more informed and strategic recommendations to the Board.